 “Some people were in debt, some cannot afford hospital bills, some can’t send their kids to school.
 Even putting food on the table every week was a real worry,” she said.
 “We see that less and less now (due to Picha).”

 The Picha Project has ambitious plans to not only help more families within Malaysia, but to reach beyond the borders where vulnerable people want the opportunity to shape their own destiny.
-Having just won the Malaysian leg of the Chivas Venture, a US$1 million fund to support socially conscious start-ups, it looks like the sky’s the limit.
+Having won the Malaysian leg of the Chivas Venture — a US$1 million fund to support socially conscious start-ups — and hoping to win the votes needed in the final, it looks like the sky’s the limit.

 But more initiatives like the Picha Project are needed to plug the gap left by the shortcomings of government, says Mahi.